Designing Disaggregated Evaluations of AI Systems: Choices, Considerations, and Tradeoffs: Choices, Considerations, and Tradeoffs

-A disaggregated evaluation can take place ``in the laboratory'' or ``in situ.''
-For example, it is possible to evaluate a face-verification system that is used to grant workplace access to employees by presenting the system with photos or by asking employees and non-employees to attempt to gain access to the workplace using the system.
-In the former scenario, the photos may not accurately reflect environmental factors like lighting conditions or image resolution, or even behavioral factors like pose.
-Moreover, if the system requires an operator to make decisions (e.g., grant or deny access) based on the system's outputs (e.g., match scores), then the behavior of the operator will not be reflected either~\cite{poursabzi2020human}.
-In contrast, conducting a disaggregated evaluation in situ allows for the performance of the entire sociotechnical system, of which the AI system may be just one part, to be evaluated~\cite{raji2020closing}.
-Indeed, the performance of an AI system in isolation may not reveal much about the ultimate performance of a sociotechnical system that involves, for example, human discretion and judgment~\cite{selbst2019fairness}.
-However, conducting a disaggregated evaluation in situ can be expensive and may not even be possible if the evaluation is conducted by an outside party.
+A disaggregated evaluation can take place ``in the laboratory'' or ``in situ''---that is, in the system's context of use.
+For example, it is possible to evaluate a face-verification system that is used to grant workplace access to employees by presenting the system with a set of images or by asking employees and non-employees to attempt to gain access to the workplace using the system.
+In the former scenario, the images may not accurately reflect environmental factors like lighting conditions or behavioral factors like pose.
+Moreover, if the system requires an operator to make decisions (e.g., grant or deny access) based on the system's outputs, then the behavior of the operator will not be reflected in the evaluation~\cite{poursabzi2020human}.
+In contrast, conducting a disaggregated evaluation in situ allows for the performance of the entire sociotechnical system, of which the AI system may be just one component, to be evaluated~\cite{raji2020closing}.
+Indeed, the performance of an AI system in isolation may not reveal much about the ultimate performance of a sociotechnical system that also involves human discretion and judgment~\cite{selbst2019fairness}.
+However, conducting a disaggregated evaluation in situ can be expensive and may not be possible if the evaluation will be designed and conducted by outside parties.
 In addition, some system components may be difficult to evaluate in situ because they cannot be isolated from the system as a whole in a meaningful way.
-However, as we described above, it may be possible to design an evaluation so that possible component-level performance disparities can be inferred from system-level performance disparities.\looseness=-1
+However, as we described in Section~\ref{sec:what}, some design choices may allow component-level performance disparities to be inferred from system-level performance disparities.\looseness=-1